 Gordon DR, Thomas KP.
 1997.
 Florida's invasion by nonindigenous plants: History, screening, and regulation.
 In Strangers in Paradise, Impact and Management of Nonindigenous Species in Florida.
 Island Press, Washington, DC, pp.21-37.

 Hodges G. 2007.
 The fig whitefly Singhiella simplex (Singh) (Hemiptera: Aleyrodidae): A new exotic whitefly found on Ficus species in South Florida.
 Pest Alert DPI-FDACS.
 (9 January 2017)

 Lasalle J, Schauff ME.
 1994.
 Systematics of the tribe Euderomphalini (Hymenoptera: Eulophidae): Parasitoids of whiteflies (Homoptera: Aleyrodidae).
 Systematic Entomology 19: 235–258.

 Legaspi JC, Mannion C, Amalin D, Legaspi Jr BC.
 2013.
 Biology, ecology and control of the Ficus whitefly, Singhiella simplex (Hemiptera: Aleyrodidae) Pena, J. (ed.)
 Potential Invasive Pests of Agricultural Crops.
 CABI, Oxfordshire, U. K. (Book Chapter). pp. 363–372.

 Mannion C. 2010a.
-Biology and population dynamics of the Ficus whitefly, Singhiella simplex.
+Ficus Whitefly and other pests of ficus.
 UF/IFAS Tropical Research and Education Center.
-(9 January 2017)
+(3 June 2021)